jpn--/arrowmatrix/README.md

 the current ActivitySim implementation.
 Even with a quite small chunk size, the feather format performs reasonably well and with no RAM footprint.

+# Implementation Details

+- arrowmatrix uses the Apache Arrow table format as its basis.
+  Each matrix data table is stored as a column in this table.

+- As data for matrix tables is stored in a single column (essentially, a vector) and the matrix shape is implicit-- data for matrix tables is stored in the table in row-major order and implementation will need to account for this.

+- While the openmatrix standard includes both two dimensional 'data' and one dimensional 'lookup' arrays, arrowmatrix eschews this (in part due to limitations of the Arrow format), and instead requires that all data elements be exactly the same shape.

+- arrowmatrix can be any number of dimensions, not just 2.
+The shape of the matrix is stored in metadata as a bytestring in the representation format of a Python tuple.
+For example, a matrix file that is 25 by 25 is b'(25,25)'.
+The one dimensional lookups can simply be stored in a different file with shape '(25,)'.
+  Similarly, matrix tables that used to be grouped logically simply by name can instead be arranged explicitly with three or more dimensions.

+- Any data type you can store with Arrow, you can store in an arrowmatrix.

+- Both Parquet and Feather file formats are legit storage formats.
+  Each has distinct advantages and disadvantages, especially with respect to file size and read/write speed.
+Both formats can store the necessary metadata.

+- Uncompressed Feather data files, while useful in certain applications, should not be used to transfer data between users or over a network.
+  Beyond that, it is unclear whether compressed Feather or Parquet formats will be better for transportation planning applications.

+- Chunk size: this demo uses a full-table chunk size.
+This may not be the best solution; technical demos with different chunk size (a.k.a. row group size in Parquet) are welcomed.